mako-framework/docs/01_getting_started/03_dependency_injection.md

 $this->view; // Instance of mako\view\ViewFactory
 ```

-> Note that resolving classes that are not registered as singletons in the container using overloading will result in a new instance every time.
+> Note: Resolving classes that are not registered as singletons in the container using overloading will result in a new instance every time.
 You should assign the resolved instance to a local variable if you need to perform multiple method calls on the object.
 {.warning}

 --------------------------------------------------------